 For the vast majority of the population, nightshade produce is absolutely harmless and, in fact, healthy.
 We get lycopene from tomatoes, potassium from white potatoes and cancer-fighting phytonutrients from brightly colored peppers.
 The idea that the entire human race should avoid these highly nutritious foods is unfounded at best.

 The main concern about nightshades is based on the profound toxicity of most of the Solanaceae family of plants.
 Solanaceae is the Latin botanical name for nightshades.
 The Solanaceae family of plants contains alkaloids.
 Alkaloids are naturally occurring substances in certain plants that are poisonous to insects and pests.
 Alkaloids are abundantly present in the nearly 3,000 inedible nightshade plants.
 A majority of those inedible nightshade plants are highly toxic to humans and animals.
 One example is the nightshade belladonna.
-It is literally one of the most poisonous plants on earth.
+It is literally one of the most poisonous plants on Earth.
 It’s well-documented that Roman soldiers used to make deadly weapons by dipping their arrows in fresh pressed belladonna berries to kill their enemies — and it worked.

 Thankfully, the edible nightshades (listed above) contain nowhere near the levels of alkaloids as their ultratoxic cousin plants.
 For instance, the edible nightshade eggplant contains the same highly toxic alkaloid that’s found in tobacco (nicotine).
 However, eggplants carry only about one-millionth of the amount of nicotine that’s in tobacco.

-But is just a little poison okay?
 The answer depends on your particular constitution.
-Some people are just more sensitive, or perhaps allergic, to the alkaloids found in edible nightshades.
+Some people are just more sensitive or perhaps allergic to the alkaloids found in edible nightshades.